Dr. Hoffer's Travel WebSite This site was last updated 03/23/19

 You have to climb some stairs to get to the main church (below right)

+You can note Mother Theresa above center.
 I picked out the dolls representing the wonderful nuns who had such a great influence on my early education and on my life.
 A lot has been lost for society with the elimination of these habits.
-The doll on the left represents the Sisters of Charity that I had teach me in 7th and 8th grades at St. Mary's Elementary School in Troy, NY (no longer there).
+The doll on the left represents the Sisters of Charity that I had teach me in 7th and 8th grades at St. Mary's Elementary School in Troy, NY (which no longer exists).
 I remember most Sr. Florence in 8th grade.
 The doll in the center represents the Sisters of Mercy I had at Catholic Central High School in Troy.
 I remember Srs.
 Mercedes and Florentine.

-The doll on the right represents the Sisters of St. Joseph and memories of my German teacher, Sr. Ambrose but more importantly, Sr. Jean Veronica (above right in 1985) who taught me both Chemistry and Physics, giving me an A in both and recommending me to Fr.
+The doll on the right represents the Sisters of St. Joseph and memories of my excellent German teacher, Sr. Ambrose but most importantly, Sr. Jean Veronica (above right in 1985) who taught me both Chemistry and Physics, giving me an A+ in both and recommending me to Fr.
 John Keefe (the Principal) to award me the four year Principal's Appointee full tuition scholarship to Siena College in Loudonville, NY which, of course, changed my entire life.
-She died several years ago and I will always be grateful to her.
-That scholarship disappeared many years ago because it used its principle for the awards.
-I have been working to reestablish this scholarship in the future not using the principle.
+I had no financial means to attend college.
+She died several years ago and I will always be grateful to her for what she did.
+She just loved these Diarios and I bought her a computer so that Sr. Anne could print them out for her.
+That scholarship disappeared many years ago because it used its principle for the awards instead of the interest.
+I have been working to reestablish this scholarship in the future such that it does not use the principle, but only the interest.

 Monday, July 3, 2017